kenyanrugger/Juma-Stacker/README.md

 Hi People
 I am Kenyan
 New to the Full stack development scene.
-Im in for a helluva ride!!
+I'm in for a helluva ride!!